 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 Now that it's entered the footprint of the building.
-So I'm going to go here to section.
+So I'm going to go here to Section.
 I'm going to create a section and then flip it.

-You can go to tile views here, but you can see WT.
+You can go to Tile Views here, but you can see WT.
 I like to use that WT.
 I don't need my 3D view right now.

 It's going to continue that one.
-I'm going to come straight up and then hit escape.
+I'm going to come straight up and then hit Escape.
 Perfect.

 So you can see a couple of things have happened here.
 We had our pipe that we originally drew underground.
-When I turned this up and put in this fitting, which is a welded generic standard bend, we go ahead.
+When I turned this up and put in this fitting, which is a welded generic standard bend, we go ahead—

 And I'm going to see the full width of that pipe.
 And there we go.
 So I can go ahead and take that up.

-And let's say I want this to bend, say a 45 degree pick, and then I can trim these last two together.
+And let’s say I want this to bend, say, a 45 degree—pick the point, and then I can trim these last two together.
 Now, in this instance, this angle worked out just fine.
-There was enough piece of pipe.
+There was enough space between these two in this plane that I was able to get this portion in at 45 degrees.

 We'll see you in the next video.